|How's your Alum PowerBook G4 Finish Holding Up?

 key caps, knobs, handles, or mechanical parts."

 Although I consider some things like the earlier powerbook's trim ring flaking to be a defect in my opinion, I wonder how common it is for AppleCare to replace 'worn' items like this.
-If you've tried to get AppleCare (or the original Warranty) to cover "wear and tear" items like this, let me know.

 I've had an 867 MHz 12" aluminum PowerBook G4 since March 2003 and the